 What Does Lionel Messi Eat?

-Everyone wants to know what makes Messi such an incredible player.
+Everyone wants to know what makes Messi such an incredible soccer player.
 Everyone wants to know the reason why Messi is so good.
+The best in the world.
 Everyone wants to learn how to play like Messi.
-What's the secret, is is something he eats?
+What's the secret to Messi's genius on the soccer field, is is something he eats?

-There's a rumor going around that he doesn't eat but only drinks Yerba Mate prior to games.
+There's a rumor going around that Messi doesn't eat prior to Barcelona games but only drinks Yerba Mate.
+And that's why he scores so many goals.

 Arsenal boss Arsene Wenger called him the 'play station', but maybe he should have coined a new comic book character name for Messi.